evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 githubissuesid: 27
 ---

-At my current project we started restructuring of our cluster's namespaces model.
+At my current project we started restructuring our cluster's namespaces model.
 We are moving from `one namespace` to `namespace per team/domain` model.
-One of the challenges that we immediately encountered was that when you move application to different namespaces, you need to reconfigure all dependent applications with new namespace.
-Let's look at the example below:
+One of the challenges that we immediately encountered was that when you move application to different namespace, you need to change service URLs of all dependent applications and include namespace.
+Here is an abstracted example:

 There are 3 applications `AppA`, `AppB` and `AppC`.
-Each one deployed with corresponding Kubernetes service in front called `ServiceA`, `ServiceB` and `ServiceC`.
+All deployed with corresponding Kubernetes services called `ServiceA`, `ServiceB` and `ServiceC`.
 All 3 applications are deployed to the same namespace called `foobar`. `AppA` has inbound dependency from `AppC` and outbound dependency to `AppB`.

 ![foobar](/images/2021-01-27-foobar.png)